-With drought being a reality in South Africa, SANBI and the Botanical Society of South Africa give some examples of how you can garden in drought conditions, by sharing with us eight plants that need little to no water.
+Gardening for drought is now a necessary reality in South Africa, SANBI and the Botanical Society of South Africa give some examples of how you can garden in drought conditions, by sharing with us eight plants that need little to no water.
 This group of plants have adapted to survive in environments with very harsh drought conditions.

 Common names: Hottentots fig, sour fig, gouna, perdevry